-9.2 Monitoring is used to verify that permit conditions are met - compliance monitoring - and that the assumptions made during the permit review and site selection process were correct and sufficient to protect the environment and human health - field monitoring.
+9.2 Monitoring is used to verify that permit conditions are met (compliance monitoring) and that the assumptions made during the permit review and site selection process were correct and sufficient to protect the environment and human health (field monitoring).
 It is essential that such monitoring programmes have clearly defined objectives.

-9.3 Compliance monitoring involves providing assurances that (1) the material to be disposed is the same as the material authorized under the permit; (2) the material is loaded, handled, and transported in accordance with the permit; (3) the volume is consistent with the permit; and (4) the disposal location and method are the same as specified by the permit.
+9.3 Compliance monitoring involves providing assurances that:

+- .1 the material to be disposed of is the same as the material authorized under the permit; - .2 the material is loaded, handled and transported in accordance with the permit; - .3 the volume is consistent with the permit; and

+.4 the disposal location and method are the same as specified by the permit.

 9.4 Field monitoring involves sample collections at or near the disposal site and measurements made over different spatial or temporal scales.
-What is monitored will depend directly on the Impact Hypotheses that were constructed during the assessment of potential effects (section 7).
-Monitoring should be conducted with a clear purpose, and the information should be used to assess and modify management actions (future project evaluations, ongoing project operations, or site management policies) and future permitting decisions, as appropriate (LC/LP 2007, IMO 2009, LC/LP 2011).
+What is monitored will depend directly on the impact hypotheses that were constructed during the assessment of potential effects (refer to section 7).
+Monitoring should be conducted with a clear purpose and the information should be used to assess and modify management actions (e.g. future project evaluations, ongoing project operations, or site management policies) and future permitting decisions, as appropriate (LC/LP 2007, IMO 2009, LC/LP 2011).

-9.5 The Impact Hypothesis forms the basis for defining field monitoring.
+9.5 The impact hypothesis forms the basis for defining field monitoring.
 The measurement programme should be designed to ascertain that changes in the receiving environment are consistent with predictions.
 The following questions should be answered:

-- .1 What testable hypotheses can be derived from the Impact Hypothesis? - .2 What measurements (type, location, frequency, performance requirements) are required to test these hypotheses?
+- .1 What testable hypotheses can be derived from the impact hypothesis? - .2 What measurements (e.g. type, location, frequency, performance requirements) are required to test these hypotheses? - .3 How should the data be managed and interpreted?